What Is Local SEO? How Local Businesses Can Rank Higher on Google

 A blog is a great way to advertise specials, products, and location-specific information.
 (Source: Sweet Life Cakery)

 Google gives preference to websites that are updated regularly, so reviewing your site’s pages and updating them frequently is important.
 However, implementing a local content marketing plan is another way to reach the top of local search results on Google.
-It ensures your site is being updated frequently and also supports internal linking.
+It ensures your site is updated frequently and also supports internal linking.

 Here are four tips for success in local content marketing: